Tag Archives: Walter Benjamin

 London Fictions is a website curated by BBC journalist, Andrew Whitehead.
 Andrew is an adopted Londoner and is passionate about London fiction.
 He aims, with this site, to share his excitement about his subject with others.
 London Fictions features many … Continue reading

-Something different this month; rather than reviewing a specific film we are looking at how the creative process of film-making links with the practice of the flâneur, feminism and early modernist fiction.
-The modern(ist) metropolis and the institution of cinema … Continue reading
+I am fascinated by how the creative process of film-making links with the practice of the flâneur, feminism and early modernist fiction.
+The modern(ist) metropolis and the institution of cinema came into being at about the same time.
+Their juxtaposition … Continue reading